Sailing Guidelines Lyø Escape

 15 Miles Round the Island morning race and an Afternoon Jagtstart Sprint.

 Between the signal mast with Rainbow Flag and red buoy perpendicular to the shore.
 The startline must be crossed on a bearing from west towards east.

 7.1 FINISHING LINE

-The participant number must be readable from the harbor.
+The participant number must be visible from the harbor.

 Eventual shortening because of weather conditions will be announced on the skippers meeting or on VHF channel 72 during the race.

-The jury will be at the Flagpost located on the harbor.
-From here all the signals sound and visualts concerning the race will be displayed.
+The race management will be at the Flagpost located at the end of the pier close to the ferry "terminal".
+From here all the signals sound and visuals will be displayed.
 The starting procedure will also be carried out over VHF Channel 72.

 10. STARTING PROCEDURE RACE 1

 The start is transmitted via VHF channel 72.